tigormanmsft/oravm/README.md

         4) For users who are expected to use prebuilt storage accounts and networking (i.e. vnet, subnet, network security groups, etc), consider using the "-N" switch to accept these as prerequisites

+# Important note

+If the command-line parameter for the number of dataDisks (i.e. "-n") is set to one or greater (default is "1"), then this script will allocate premium SSD with LRS redundancy.

+If the command-line has "-n 0" (i.e. zero data disks) specified, then this script will instead allocate Azure NetApp Files (ANF) storage over NFS v4.1.

 # Usage examples